railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 So you've now got the outcome you need from the consumption of raw materials and the manufacture of finished products.

-.. note::  Valuing created value
+.. note::  Assessing created value

     You might already have noticed a useful effect of this approach: if you do a stock valuation in the ``Default Production`` location you get